stefanhaustein/flowgrid/README.md

 # FlowGrid

 FlowGrid is a visual dataflow programming environment for Android.
-The main difference to other visual programming apps such as Scratch is that FlowGrid is based on modelling data flow directly instead of traditional structured programming.
+The main difference to other visual programming apps such as [Scratch](https://scratch.mit.edu/) is that FlowGrid is based on modelling data flow directly instead of traditional structured programming.

 Basically, instead of using an indirection via variables or registers, the flow of information through the computer is modelled in a graph, making programs look more like flow chart diagrams.
 At the top level, this flow can be easily visualized, potentially making programming also more accessible.

-## About Flowgrid
+## Some Meta Stuff

 ### Where is the App?